-The TE16 tape transport is available in two single-cabinet configurations - H950 and H9502.
-A cabinet contains one tape transport, vacuum unit, and 861 power controller (Figure 1-1).
+The TE16 tape transport is contained in a single 48.3 cm (19 in) cabinet (H950), along with an 861 power control (Figure 1-1).
+Optionally, the TE16 may be mounted in an H9500 cabinet.
 The transport transfers digital data to and from magnetic tape, as commanded by the tape controller.
-The 861 power control controls power in the TE16 cabinet.
+The 861 power control controls power in the TE16 controller cabinet.
 Figures 1-2 and 1-3 illustrate front, rear, and side views of the transport and identify many of the TE16 components and subassemblies.